 Carole Baskin, CEO and Founder of Big Cat Rescue, wants you to believe that she began rescuing cats and providing them a better home in 1992.
 Lets look at excerpts from stories run by The St. Pete Times in 1998, 6 years after she claims she became a sanctuary, to discover whether or not there is truth behind her claim.

-Below is a snippet from a St. Pete Times article published on September 11, 1998 (a year after Don Lewis' disappearance).
+Below is a snippet from a St. Pete Times article published on September 11, 1998 (emphasis added):

-If Carole truly did become a sanctuary/rescue in 1992 as she claims, it sounds like the animals would have been better off left where they were.
+If Carole truly did become a sanctuary in 1992 as she claims, it sounds like the animals would have been better off left where they were.
 We were told that there were actually very few legit rescues because Carole was anxious to take any cat she could use for breeding.
-Here are excerpts from another article printed in the St. Pete Times.
+Here are excerpts from another article printed in the St. Pete Times (emphasis added):

 Numerous injuries and escapes did occur at Baskin's so-called rescue.

 So who do we believe?
-Carole Baskin who claims that she became a sanctuary in 1992 to rescue animals or the regional director for the World Society for the Protection of Animals who in 1998 said Baskin was little more than a backyard breeder exploiting animals and offering bobcat and cougar kittens for sale as pets?
+Carole Baskin or the regional director for the World Society for the Protection of Animals who said Baskin was little more than a backyard breeder exploiting animals and offering bobcat and cougar kittens for sale as pets?

 Baskin also ran a tour business which featured cabins that could be rented for overnight stays with a cougar, bobcat, or serval in your bed.
 She used cubs that she bought or bred for this purpose and had them declawed for the safety of her guests.